LLNL/RAJA/docs/sphinx/user_guide/getting_started.rst

 .. note:: **RAJA requires a minimum CUDA architecture level of `sm_35` to use
           all supported CUDA features.** Mostly, the architecture level affects which RAJA CUDA atomic operations are available and how they are implemented inside RAJA.
-This is described in :ref:`atomics-label`.
+This is described in :ref:`feat-atomics-label`.

           * If you do not specify a value for ``CUDA_ARCH``, it will be set to `sm_35` by default and CMake will emit a status message